African American Studies

 Courses

-AAS 201 - African American Studies and the Philosophy of Race (also PHI 291) Not offered this year CDEC
+AAS 201 - African American Studies and the Black Intellectual Tradition (also PHI 291) Fall CD or EC

 This course introduces students to the field of African American Studies through an examination of the complex experiences, both past and present, of Americans of African descent.
 Through a multidisciplinary perspective, it reveals the complicated ways we come to know and live race in the United States.
 Students engage classic texts in the field.
 All of which are framed by a concern with epistemologies of resistance and of ignorance that offer insight into African American thought and practice.
 AAS Subfield: AACL E. Glaude